Issues & Priorities

 As a country, we waste trillions of dollars in fraud, waste, and abuse in all our welfare programs and Medicare.
 Logically speaking, our money is better spent on enforcement, which in turn can eliminate fraud and save us trillions of dollars.

-We can streamline the process and keep record of every immigrant in the United States by using verification processes like Clear and TSA Pre.
+We can streamline the process and keep a record of every immigrant in the United States by using verification processes like Clear and TSA Pre.
 Every immigrant must pass a background check, get fingerprinted, submit a retinal scan, and submit their personal information.
 Once everything is set up, they can be issued an identification card that they use to enter and leave the United States.
 This way, we can keep track of the comings and goings of immigrants.
 The information they submit will be given to our law enforcement databases, in case a crime is committed so they can be identified and deported.
 We will bill them a thousand dollars a year for this service; this fee will pay for border enforcement and expenses to run the program.
-The fee is inexpensive in comparison to the money some immigrants spend to have a mule bring them in our country.
+The fee is inexpensive in comparison to the money some immigrants spend to have a mule bring them into our country.

 We need to end chain migration, be stricter on asylum seekers, and end birthright citizenship.
 Like many government programs, Americans are getting taken advantage of and costing taxpayers billions.
 We need to change catch and release to catch and return immediately if immigrants do not enter legally.